Jirka-Mayer/BachelorThesis/thesis-text.md

 ### Manual annotation experience

-Although the Mashcima encoding attempts to not be ambiguous, there were some places where I had to make some decisions regarding undefined situations.
+Although the Mashcima encoding attempts to not be ambiguous, there were some places where we had to make some decisions regarding undefined situations.
 This section goes over these situations.

 **Page 1:** The last three measures contain nested slurs.
-These cannot be represented, so I chose to represent slur beginnings and slur endings as they can be seen in the page.
-One note cannot have two slur beginings, so only one is annotated.
+These cannot be represented, so we chose to represent slur beginnings and slur endings as they appear on the page.
+One note cannot have two slur beginnings, so only one is annotated.
 The very last slur is maybe not a slur, but some pitch articulation symbol.
-I annotated it as a slur continuing onto the next staff.
+We annotated it as a slur continuing onto the next staff.

     image

-**Page 2:** The last two staves contain three occurences of grace notes.
-They look like regular notes, but are smaller.
-Grace notes cannot be represented yet, so I replaced them with a `?` token.
-I replaced the entire grace note group (two sixteenths with a slur) with a single `?` token.
+**Page 2:** The last two staves contain three occurrences of grace notes.
+They look like regular notes but are smaller.
+Grace notes cannot be represented yet, so we replaced them with a `?` token.
+We replaced the entire grace note group (two sixteenths with a slur) with a single `?` token.

     image

 **Page 9:** There are two measures with notes playing at the same time.
-The first three half notes are slightly offset, so they are annotated from left to right.
-The last two quarter notes are right above each other, so I replaced them with the `?` token.
-I wanted to place at least one `?` token inside the measure and then tried to annotate the rest as best as I could.
+The first three half notes are slightly offset, so we annotated them from left to right.
+The last two quarter notes are right above each other, so we replaced them with the `?` token.
+We wanted to place at least one `?` token inside the measure and then we tried to annotate the rest as good as we could.
 This way the measure is marked and can be repaired in the future.

     image

 **Page 11:** One measure has the same problem as page 9.

 **Page 16:** Third staff contains a bracket symbol in the key signature.
-The bracket symbol is completely ignored, but the clef and key signature is annotated as usual.
+The bracket symbol is completely ignored, but the clef and key signature are annotated as usual.
 The fifth staff contains double-beamed notes with empty noteheads.
-These are not sixteenth notes, but since they look so simmilar, I annotated them as such.
-These symbols are not very common and the trained model treated them as sixteenth notes as well, so I kept it that way.
+These are not sixteenth notes, but since they look so similar, we annotated them as such.
+These symbols are not very common and the trained model treated them as sixteenth notes as well, so we kept it that way.

     image

-Special thick barlines, double barlines or barlines with braces at the begining of a staff are all annotated as simple `|` token.
-The only exception are repeat signs that do have their corresponding tokens.
+Special thick barlines, double barlines, or barlines with braces at the beginning of a staff are all annotated as simple `|` token.
+The only exception is repeat signs that do have their corresponding tokens.

 There are many trills or accents throughout the pages.
-Those are not in the training data, but can be represented, so they are annotated just as defined in the chapter on Mashcima encoding.
+Those are not in the training data but can be represented, so they are annotated just as defined in the chapter on Mashcima encoding.

 ## Evaluation metrics

 Now that we have a model producing some token sequences and we have our gold sequences, we need a way to measure the model performance.
-There are basically three goals for these measurements:
+There are three goals for these measurements:

 - Compare the model against itself to track improvements.
 - Get an overall idea of the model performance and compare it to other works.
 - Analyze model output to identify common mistakes it makes.

 Looking at the work by Calvo-Zaragoza and Rizo (*link*) or the HMR baseline article (*link*) we can see, that the metric they use is Symbol Error Rate (SER).
-This metric is also known as normliazed Levenhstein distance or edit distance.
+This metric is also known as normalized Levenshtein distance or edit distance.
 The name Symbol Error Rate is used in contrast to Word Error Rate (WER) in the text recognition community.
 Since we don't work with text, we are left with the Symbol Error Rate only.

-Regular Levenhstein distance (https://ui.adsabs.harvard.edu/abs/1966SPhD...10..707L/abstract) is defined as the minimum number of single-character edits that turn our prediction into the gold sequence.
+Regular Levenshtein distance (https://ui.adsabs.harvard.edu/abs/1966SPhD...10..707L/abstract) is defined as the minimum number of single-character edits that turn our prediction into the gold sequence.
 We don't work with strings, so we use tokens instead of characters.
-The basic edit operations are insertion, deletion and substitution.
+The basic edit operations are insertion, deletion, and substitution.
 The lower this number, the better.
-Zero means perfect match.
+Zero means a perfect match.

-This metric has to be normalized by the length of gold sequence in order to allow for averaging over multiple values.
-Normalized Levehnstein distance produces a number that is typically between 0 and 1, where 0 means the sequences was predicted perfectly and 1 means the sequence is entirely wrong.
-The normalized distance can be greater than 1, when the predicted sequence is much longer than the gold one, but that happens only when the model is completely useless.
+This metric has to be normalized by the length of the gold sequence to allow for averaging over multiple values.
+Normalized Levehnstein distance produces a number that is typically between 0 and 1, where 0 means the sequences were predicted perfectly and 1 means the sequence is entirely wrong.
+The normalized distance can be greater than 1 when the predicted sequence is much longer than the gold one, but that happens only when the model is completely useless.

     SER = lev_normalized = \frac{#insertions + #deletions + #substitutions}{gold_length}

 Since this metric is also used by other works, we will use it for comparison against these works.

 When training, we will use the edit distance function implemented in the Tensorflow library (http://tensorflow.org/).
-Although it is claimed to be the normalized Levenhstein distance, the implementation is different to the one used during evaluation.
+Although it is claimed to be the normalized Levenshtein distance, the implementation is different from the one used during evaluation.
 Therefore these two values should not be compared directly.
-The training edit distance is only meant for tracking the learning process a determinig the stopping condition.
+The training edit distance is only meant for tracking the learning process a determining the stopping condition.

 ### Understanding model mistakes

-We would like to get an idea on the kind of mistakes our trained model makes.
-The [chapter 2](#2) talks about the Mashcima encoding and how it is able to represent symbols that it cannot yet represent (by the `?` token).
-Having this `?` token in the gold data creates an ever present mistake, that increases our error rate.
+We would like to get an idea of the kind of mistakes our trained model makes.
+The [chapter 2](#2) talks about the Mashcima encoding and how it can represent symbols that it cannot yet represent (by the `?` token).
+Having this `?` token in the gold data creates an ever-present mistake, that increases our error rate.
 We would like to get an estimate of how much of the overall error is contributed by such symbols.
-Also note that `?` is not the only token the model cannot produce.
-There are symbols that cannot be engraved yet, like trills, accents or fermatas.
-Being able to measure the error these tokens contribute would give us an idea on how much the model could improve, if we implemented these symbols in the engraving system.
+Also, note that `?` is not the only token the model cannot produce.
+Some symbols cannot be engraved yet, like trills, accents, or fermatas.
+Being able to measure the error these tokens contribute would give us an idea of how much the model could improve if we implemented these symbols in the engraving system.

-During evaluation, we will take the prediction and remove certain tokens from it.
+During the evaluation, we will take the prediction and remove certain tokens from it.
 These same tokens will be removed from the gold sequence as well.
 We will compute the error of these simplified sequences.
 Comparing this error to the baseline error should tell us how much the removed tokens contribute to the baseline error.

-The metric used for computing this error will be the Levenhstein distance, but normalized by the number of *imporatnt tokens* in the gold sequence.
+The metric used for computing this error will be the Levenshtein distance but normalized by the number of *important tokens* in the gold sequence.
 An *important token* is a token that will never be removed.
 It can be altered, but not removed.
-This will make sure the normalization term stays constant over all the possible transofrmations and thus all the error values should be comparable.
+This will make sure the normalization term stays constant over all the possible transformations and thus all the error values should be comparable.

-*Important tokens* are notes, rests, barlines, clefs, accidentals and other simmilar tokens.
-What remains as non-important are slurs, ornaments and the `?` token.
+*Important tokens* are notes, rests, barlines, clefs, accidentals, and other similar tokens.
+What remains as non-important is slurs, ornaments, and the `?` token.
 The specific list of important tokens can be found in the file `app/vocabulary.py`.
-We will call this metric Important Token Error Rate (ITER).
+We will call this metric *Important Token Error Rate* (ITER).
 Remember that this metric should not be used for comparison against other models using different encodings.
 It is purely to get an idea of what mistakes contribute to the Symbol Error Rate.

 With this metric we propose a set of transformation functions that progressively simplify the sequences:

 - *ITER_RAW* - No transformation is applied, corresponds to SER, but normalized by the number of important tokens.
 - *ITER_TRAINED* - Tokens that the model hasn't seen during training are removed (`?` token, trills, fermatas, etc.).
 - *ITER_SLURLESS* - Like the above, but slurs are removed as well (`(`, `)`).
 - *ITER_ORNAMENTLESS* - Like the above, but most of the non-important attachments are removed (trill, accent, staccato, fermata, ...).
 What has to remain are accidentals and duration dots.
-Those are important for correct pitch and rythm.
+Those are important for correct pitch and rhythm.
 - *ITER_PITCHLESS* - Like the above, but all pitch information is removed by converting all tokens to their generic variant.

 Each metric builds on the previous one, further simplifying the sequences.
 This means the error rate should decrease as we go down.
 The amount by which it decreases can tell us how much the given transformation affected the error, therefore how much the removed tokens contributed to the error rate.